pagopa/io-react-native-wallet/src/credential/issuance/README.md

 ## Mapped results

+### 201 Created (CredentialIssuingNotSynchronousError)

+A `201 Created` response is returned by the credential issuer when the request has been queued because the credential cannot be issued synchronously.
+The consumer should try to obtain the credential at a later time.

 ### 404 Not Found (CredentialNotEntitledError)

 A `404 Not Found` response is returned by the credential issuer when the authenticated user is not entitled to receive the requested credential.